johannalouise/repobepo/README.md

-and for data serialization.[[4]](https://www.tutorialspoint.com/yaml/index.htm) To define and structure the data, YAMl uses indentation with spaces. [[7]](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes) The YAML language is often used in applications where data is being stored or transmitted, but also for configuration files. [[8]](https://en.wikipedia.org/wiki/YAML) When it comes to Github Apps an Actions, YAML files are often used for configurate the app or the action in a repository.
+and for data serialization.[[4]](https://www.tutorialspoint.com/yaml/index.htm) To define and structure the data, YAMl uses indentation with spaces. [[7]](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes) The YAML language is often used in applications where data is being stored or transmitted, but also for configuration files. [[8]](https://en.wikipedia.org/wiki/YAML) When it comes to GitHub Apps and Actions, YAML files are often used to configure the app or the action in a repository.

 <a name="action"> </a>